Super Group (NYSE:SGHC) Rating Increased to Hold at Zacks Investment Research

 According to Zacks, “SGHC Limited is the holding company for online sports betting and gaming businesses.
 SGHC Limited, formerly known as Sports Entertainment Acquisition Corporation, is based in NEW YORK. “

-SGHC has been the subject of several other reports.
-Oppenheimer began coverage on Super Group in a research report on Monday, March 7th.
-They set an “outperform” rating and a $11.00 price target for the company.
-Canaccord Genuity Group began coverage on Super Group in a research report on Friday, April 22nd.
-They set a “buy” rating and a $14.00 price target for the company.
-Canaccord Genuity Group reduced their price target on Super Group from $14.00 to $11.00 in a research report on Thursday, May 26th.
-Benchmark cut Super Group from a “buy” rating to a “hold” rating in a research report on Wednesday, May 25th.
-Finally, Needham & Company LLC reduced their price target on Super Group from $12.00 to $8.00 and set a “buy” rating for the company in a research report on Thursday, May 26th.
-Two investment analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
-According to MarketBeat.com, Super Group has an average rating of “Buy” and an average price target of $11.60.
+A number of other equities research analysts also recently weighed in on the stock.
+Canaccord Genuity Group decreased their price target on shares of Super Group from $14.00 to $11.00 in a research note on Thursday, May 26th.
+Canaccord Genuity Group assumed coverage on shares of Super Group in a research note on Friday, April 22nd.
+They set a “buy” rating and a $14.00 price target on the stock.
+Needham & Company LLC decreased their price target on shares of Super Group from $12.00 to $8.00 and set a “buy” rating on the stock in a research note on Thursday, May 26th.
+Oppenheimer assumed coverage on shares of Super Group in a research note on Monday, March 7th.
+They set an “outperform” rating and a $11.00 price target on the stock.
+Finally, Benchmark downgraded shares of Super Group from a “buy” rating to a “hold” rating in a research note on Wednesday, May 25th.
+Two research analysts have rated the stock with a hold rating and four have assigned a buy rating to the stock.
+According to data from MarketBeat.com, Super Group currently has an average rating of “Buy” and an average price target of $11.60.

-Super Group (NYSE:SGHC – Get Rating) last announced its quarterly earnings data on Wednesday, May 25th.
-The company reported ($0.33) earnings per share (EPS) for the quarter, missing the consensus estimate of $0.09 by ($0.42).
-The firm had revenue of $334.50 million during the quarter, compared to analysts’ expectations of $336.69 million.
-Super Group’s revenue was up 7.3% compared to the same quarter last year.
+Super Group (NYSE:SGHC – Get Rating) last released its quarterly earnings results on Wednesday, May 25th.
+The company reported ($0.33) EPS for the quarter, missing analysts’ consensus estimates of $0.09 by ($0.42).
+The firm had revenue of $334.50 million for the quarter, compared to the consensus estimate of $336.69 million.
+The business’s revenue for the quarter was up 7.3% on a year-over-year basis.

-A number of institutional investors and hedge funds have recently modified their holdings of the business.
-Johnson Financial Group LLC acquired a new stake in Super Group in the first quarter valued at approximately $719,000.
-Ronit Capital LLP acquired a new stake in Super Group in the first quarter valued at approximately $753,000.
-Goldman Sachs Group Inc. acquired a new stake in Super Group in the first quarter valued at approximately $433,000.
-Toroso Investments LLC acquired a new stake in Super Group in the first quarter valued at approximately $175,000.
-Finally, Neuberger Berman Group LLC acquired a new stake in Super Group in the first quarter valued at approximately $137,000.
-4.48% of the stock is currently owned by institutional investors.
+Hedge funds have recently made changes to their positions in the company.
+Goldman Sachs Group Inc. bought a new stake in shares of Super Group in the 1st quarter valued at about $433,000.
+Toroso Investments LLC bought a new stake in shares of Super Group in the 1st quarter valued at about $175,000.
+Neuberger Berman Group LLC bought a new stake in shares of Super Group in the 1st quarter valued at about $137,000.
+Penserra Capital Management LLC bought a new stake in shares of Super Group in the 1st quarter valued at about $60,000.
+Finally, Ronit Capital LLP bought a new stake in shares of Super Group in the 1st quarter valued at about $753,000.
+4.48% of the stock is owned by institutional investors.

 Super Group (SGHC) Limited operates as an online sports betting and gaming operator.
 It offers Betway, an online sports betting brand; and Spin, a multi-brand online casino offering.
 The company is based in Saint Peter Port, Guernsey.